SaeqaSultani/react-capstone-project-metrics-webapp/README.md

 # React capstone project - Companies
-Companies is a a React and Redux SPA application that dispalys interesting information about various companies in the world.
+Companies is React and Redux SPA application that dispalys interesting information about various companies in the world.
 It fetchs all the information that it displays using API request to a server.

 # Built With
 - React